HannoSandvik/NorInAliS/Indicators.md

 It utilises data that have been read from NINA's [survey of stowaways in imported ornamental plants](https://view.nina.no/planteimport/).

 ## Pressure (impacts)
-The pressure category contains five indicators, for all of which there is **R** code.
+The pressure category contains five indicators, for four of which there is **R** code.

 ### P1 – Number of alien species
 **R** code for P1 is [available](P1.rmd).
 It contains some indicator-specific [functions](function.r).